Paddington - Moore Park

 Paddington - Moore Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Paddington - Moore Park's population was approximately 15,555 as of August 2025, according to AreaSearch's analysis.
-This figure represents an increase of 762 people, a 5.2% rise from the 2021 Census which reported a population of 14,793.
+Paddington - Moore Park's population is 15,557 as of November 2025.
+This reflects an increase of 764 people since the 2021 Census, which reported a population of 14,793.
 The change is inferred from the estimated resident population of 15,565 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 4,170 persons per square kilometer, placing it within the top 10% of locations assessed by AreaSearch.
-The area's growth rate exceeded that of its SA3 region (4.9%) between the 2021 Census and August 2025.
-Overseas migration contributed approximately 80.8% of overall population gains during this period.
+This level of population equates to a density ratio of 4,170 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Paddington - Moore Park's growth rate of 5.2% since the census is within 0.3 percentage points of its SA3 area's growth rate of 5.5%.
+Population growth was primarily driven by overseas migration, contributing approximately 80.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate an expected increase just below the national median, with the area projected to expand by 1,538 persons to reach a total of approximately 17,093 by 2041.
-This would represent a gain of 9.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of national areas, with the area expected to expand by 1,538 persons to 2041 based on latest numbers, recording a gain of 9.9% over the 17 years.

 Frequently Asked Questions - Population